23tma/railsfriends-tutorial/README.md

 # FRIENDS LIST APP

-This is my Ruby on Rails Friends List App, following a tutorial by John Elder at Codemy.com
+This is my Ruby on Rails Friends List App, following an introduction to Ruby on Rails tutorial by John Elder at Codemy.com